numfocus/DISCOVER-Cookbook/DISCOVER/03_organizing_committee.md

 ✅ Conference chairs and lead organizers should take special care to recruit an organizing committee that reflects the diversity of the event you aspire to create.

 - Look for balance along many dimensions: seniority, topical expertise, geography, academia/industry, gender/racial/ethnic balance, disability status, academic lineage and many more.
 - Ensure a good mix of long-term expertise and institutional memory with a flow of new people.
+I make this changes for learn about opensource
 - Avoid cronyism: Use algorithmic and term-limited approaches to constitute the steering committee.

 Offer in-person or online “unconscious bias”, harassment, and ethics training materials for steering committee members and major conference organizers.